cirruslabs/cirrus-ci-docs/docs/examples.md

 ## MySQL

-[Additional Containers feature](guide/writing-tasks.md#additional-containers) makes it super simple to run the same Docker MySQL image as you might be running in production for your application.
+The [Additional Containers feature](guide/writing-tasks.md#additional-containers) makes it super simple to run the same Docker
+MySQL image as you might be running in production for your application.
 Getting a running instance of the latest GA version of MySQL can be as simple as the following six lines in your `.cirrus.yml`: